sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 $f_{Y|X}(y|x)$ is MLE function that we explained it!

 The posterior distribution,
 $f_{X|Y}(x|y)$ , contains all the knowledge about the unknown quantity X. Therefore, we can use the posterior distribution to find point estimation of X. One way to obtain a point estimate is to choose the value of x that maximizes the posterior PDF (or PMF).
-This is called the maximum a posterior (MAP) estimation .
+This is called the maximum a posterior (MAP) estimation.

 Note that
 $f_{Y}(y)$ does not depend on the value of x.
 Therefore, we can equivalently find the value of x that maximizes: